apache/kylin/website/docs/development/how_to_write_doc.md

 ### <span id="Before_your_work">Before your work</span>

-Before adding new documentation, it is best to setup the preview environment first.
+Before adding new documentation, it is best to set up the preview environment first.

 1. Install Node.js

-   Make sure [Node.js](https://nodejs.org/en/download/) version is 16.14 or above by checking `node -v`.
+   Make sure the [Node.js](https://nodejs.org/en/download/) version is 16.14 or above by checking `node -v`.
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.

    ```shell
    node -v
    ```

    :::note Tips
-   When installing Node.js via *Windows/macOS Installer*, recommend to check all checkboxes related to dependencies.
+   When installing Node.js via *Windows/macOS Installer*, recommend checking all checkboxes related to dependencies.
    :::

-2. Clone the kylin doc branch
+2. Clone the Kylin doc branch

    ```shell
    cd /path/you/prefer/